santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 ## Practical approach to PPO for Alignment

-As discussed in the previous section, the PPO objective used in InstructGPT [1] does not explicitly incorporate several common tweaks typically associated with PPO.
-It is unclear whether these modifications were applied during training in InstructGPT, but from a broader PPO implementation perspective it is worth revisiting these standard refinements.
+As noted earlier, the PPO objective used in InstructGPT [1] does not explicitly include several refinements that are commonly applied in standard PPO implementations.
+While it is unclear whether these modifications were used in practice during training, they are important to revisit from the broader perspective of PPO design for stability and efficiency.

 * **Variance reduction with advantage estimation**:  To reduce the variance of the policy gradient estimate, it is common to work with the advantage function $$A(x,y)$$ instead of using the raw reward $$r_{\phi}(x,y)$$ directly.
 The advantage is obtained by subtracting a baseline value function that depends only on the prompt
 $$x$$.
 This baseline, denoted by $$V_{\gamma}(x)$$ is typically estimated using a **trained critic model**.
 Formally, the advantage and the updated PPO objective are as follows: